iamfitz7/Cybersecurity_Portfolio/Week17_Defender_XDR_Sentinel_Investigations/README.md

 | sort by FailedSignins desc
 ```

-This moved the investigation from:
+This changed the question from:

-> **Failed logins exist.**
+> Failed logins exist.

 to:

-> **These accounts are experiencing the failed logins.**
+> Which identities are experiencing them?

-This is an example of using aggregation to turn individual logs into security information.

 ---

-# Phase 6 — Failed Sign-ins by Source IP
+# Failed Sign-ins by IP

-I analyzed failed authentication by source IP:

 ```kusto
 SigninLogs